 UK’s CenteringPregnancy program goes a step further than other programs across the country that simply lump women together based on due date.
 The UK program groups women based on their most high-risk factor for pre-term birth, like tobacco use, diabetes or opioid addiction.

 To learn more about risk factor reductions with CenteringPregnancy, and Ashford’s feeling of kinship with Sarah Bennett Holmes and her surprise at winning that award this year, listen to her podcast.
+Text transcript.

 In honor of Alzheimer’s & Brain Awareness Month, this podcast features Adam Bachstetter and Danielle Lyons, a postdoctoral scholar in his lab, in the Spinal Cord & Brain Injury Research Center (SCOBIRC).